|

 1. Who attends the SILL lectures?

 The most common denominator is interest in the subject, whether it be U.S.-China commercial relations or the Beethoven symphonies.
-Based on past surveys, our audience is composed predominantly of senior citizens, most of whom hold advanced academic degrees.
-However, there are no educational requirements and we welcome people of any age.
+Based on past surveys, our audience is composed predominantly of senior citizens but we welcome people of any age.

 2. Who selects the speakers?